SymfonyCasts/vue/sfcasts/ep2/product-template.md

 # Product Template & Color Selector

-Coming soon...

-easy and it shows up perfectly, okay, we've come this far.
-Let's actually finish rendering this component, which is mostly just a bunch of HTML that we need to print out.
-That's going to render various properties from our product object.
-Now, if you download the course code, you should have a `tutorial/` directory.
-Let me find mine here.
-It is with a couple of files inside of it that we're going to use in this tutorial.
-First, I want you to copy this `colors-service.js` into our `assets/service/` directory.
-I'll Talk about this in a second.
+Time to build out this product show page and *really* make it shine.
+This is... mostly just a bunch of HTML that prints out product details... so let's cheat!
+If you downloaded the course code, you should have a `tutorial/` directory.
+Let me find mine.
+This holds a few files that we're going to use.
+Start by copying this `colors-service.js` into `assets/service/`.
+We'll check that out in a minute.

-Then I also want you to call it, copy the `color-selector.vue` and put that into the `components/` directory.
-Okay.
-We haven't talked about out about it, uh, much yet, but some products come in several colors and the user will need to choose which color they want when they add to the cart.
-So this is a simple component that loads all of the colors inside of created from an Ajax call.
-So there's actually an end point that returns all of the different colors that are available in our entire system.
-So in our API, there's not different.
+Also copy `color-selector.vue` and put that into `assets/components/`.

+Okay: we haven't talked about it yet, but *some* products come in *several* colors.
+This means that the user will need to choose which color they want when they add it their cart.
+This is simple component loads all of the colors inside its `created` function.
+Yep, there is literally an endpoint that returns information - like hex colors - for *every* possible color in the system.
-Okay?

-So there's returns to the full collection of colors in the entire database.
-So not specific to one product, it then presents each color via V4 in three different swatches.
-When a user clicks on them, the component emits via this `selectColor()`, a `color-selected` event that we can listen to.
-Also when it loops them, it uses a dynamic selected class.
-So it gets slightly different styling.
-When this one is selected, you're going to see that in a second.
-So it's pretty straight forward, but that's a pretty cool reusable component.
-I paste it in here just because as cool as it is, there's nothing really new about it For the rest of the products show template.
-I'm actually going to go to the bottom here after my VF product in paste, a bunch of HTML that you can get from the code block on this page.
-And let's see, you got a little extra white space right there.
-That looks good.
-We'll talk about this in a second

-And all the way at the bottom.
-I'm also going to, after my script, pass a small style tag.
-Now, if you go back up to the template code that has pasted, there's nothing too special here.
-We're just printing out a, we have a new div here that only renters via V if product, instead of here, we're just printing out the image and other data like the brand, the description is different fields on the product.
-We also at the bottom have an input for the quantity, but this is non-functional meaning it's not bound to any data or anything.
-It's just an input.
-And there's also a button that doesn't do anything yet.
-So a bunch of HTML, we are also rendering the `<color-selector>`.
-If this specific product call it product has color.
-So I mentioned already some products have colors and some don't.
-So there's a color is property on the product, which tells us whether or not this product accepts colors.
-So if it does accept colors, we're going to run to that `<color-selector>`.
-And let's actually make sure that we import that.
-So down here, I will import `ColorSelector` from `@/components/color-selector`.
-And then down here, we can put that inside of our `components`.

-And now it should be re it should be usable up here.
-Uh, this is one of the things we do here is we print out price.
-That's actually a computed property.
-Uh, we can actually steal this from `ProductCard`.
-Uh, if you remember in product card, we have a computed price thing here.
-And what that does is it actually, um, formats the price before it prints it out.
-So I'm actually going to copy this, move this over into our `ProductShow` down here as a `computed` property.

-So I'll say computed paste that there, and then this references, when I pasted that in one thing it did, I want to notice is it automatically imported that format price for me?
-So you do need to import that now, and that should be it button.
-My build is super mad.
-For some reason, export get colors was not found in at services, colors, dash service.
-That's actually checked that out.
-Ah, this is my bad.
-This is called fetch colors inside of here.
-I will fix that in the code download, but we actually needed to import fetched colors here and then use `fetchColors` down there meant to change that in the tutorial directory I will.
-So your should be called `fetchColors`.
-Now the build is happy.
-That's also one of the benefits of and Encore.
-I made a mistake there and, um, I build didn't even work.
+It then renders each color via different color swatches.
+When a user clicks on one, the component emits - via this `selectColor()` method - a `color-selected` event.
+That's going to be *super* handy later.
+Also, when it loops over the colors, it uses a dynamic `selected` class so we can see which color is currently selected.

+So, it's pretty straightforward, but this is also a *pretty* cool, reusable component!
+Though, it doesn't contain anything really *new* for us.

+For the rest of the `product-show` template, go into the template and, after the, `v-if` I'll paste a *bunch* of HTML!
+You can copy this from the code block on this page.
+Oh, I've got some extra whitespace.

+And... *all* the way at the bottom, after the `script`, I'll also paste a small `style` tag.

+Scroll back up to the template code that we just pasted.
+There's nothing too special here: there's a new `div` that only renders `v-if` there is a `product`.
+Inside, we render the image and other data like the `brand` and `description`.

+Near the bottom, there is also an `input` for the quantity... but this is non-functional.
+What I mean is: it's not bound to a piece of data and it doesn't have any listeners on it.
+It's just... an input.
+Below this is a button that *also* doesn't do anything yet.

+The most interesting part might be that we're rendering the `<color-selector>` component.
+Remember: some - but not *all* - products have some colors to choose from.
+If there *are* colors, we render the color selector.

+Oh, but we haven't imported this yet.
+Down here, import `ColorSelector` from `@/components/color-selector`... and put that inside `components`.

+One other special thing we do in the template is print a `price` computed property... which we don't have yet.
+Open `product-cart`.
+This *already* has a computed `price` property which formats the price before rendering it.
+Copy that, go back to `product-show`, find `computed` and paste.

+Thanks to PhpStorm, when I pasted that, *it* added the `formatPrice` import *for* me.
+Awesome!

+But...
+I've been noticing that my Encore build is *super* mad!
+What's up?

+> export `getColors` was not found in `@services/colors-service`.

+Ah, I bet that's my fault!
+Open the `color-service.js` file.
+Yep!
+The export is called `fetchColors`, but in `color-selector.vue`, I'm using `getColors()`.
+I'll change that *and* fix the file in the `tutorial/` directory so you don't have this issue.

+*Now* the build is happy.
+It's pretty awesome that Webpack won't let me get away with mistakes like this.

-All right.
-So now with any luck when you're refresh, when we go over, yes, it's already there.
-I'll refresh to be sure, but we have the image, the title, the description, the formatted price.
-Beautiful.
-When you see an example of the color selector, go to furniture and click this big cool inflatable sofa, boom.
-There is our cool color selector and you can see the different, uh, styling you get when you select one.
-And even though we're not listening to it yet, if you go to the view dev tools and go to events, you can see every time I click one of those, it's dispatching another event down here, which is pretty cool.
-We are going to take advantage of that soon so that we configure out which one is clicked when we hook up this, add to cart functionality.
-So next we are ready to start adding things to our cart.
-So let's do that.
+Ok: with any luck, the page *should* work.
+When we move over... yes!
+I'll refresh to be sure... but we have an image, title, description, formatted price!
+Beautiful!

+To see an example of the color selector, go to Furniture and click this big cool Inflatable Sofa that's *great* for office productivity.
+Boom!
+A neat color select with a border on the active element.
+And even though we're not listening to it yet, if you go to the Vue dev tools and click "Events"... each time I click a color, it dispatches a `color-selected` event.
+We're going to take advantage of that soon.

+Ok!
+I think we're ready to start adding stuff to our cart!
+Let's do that next!